Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 How it works

-2. We define a contract and its address
+2. Define the contract and its address.

-Key Points:
+Key Points

 Start Building